+I understand that as an RCC student, I am ultimately responsible for my schedule.
 I understand that I must complete each course with a grade of "C" or better and follow the established course sequence or my ability to graduate on time may be affected.